pixbi/duplo/README.md

    explicitly to another static function.
 3. `this` is evil.
 Developers should not need to context-switch between functions.
 4. One file contains one module that does one thing.
-I believe it is called the UNIX philosophy.

-Ultimately, there is really just one guiding principle: Keep It Simple, Stupid.

 ## Technologies